uvm-neurobotics-lab/reset-it-and-forget-it/README.md

 # Overview

-The "training" of a few-shots meta-learned model like ANML consists of:
+The training of a few-shot meta-learned model like ANML consists of:
-- train-train: the model is shown a random (initially new) task, i.e. 20 chars from one Omniglot class (a.k.a. learning phase)
-- train-test: the model is tested on the last task it has just trained on and a sample of 64 random images from all the classes (a.k.a. remembering phase)
-- test-train: at test time the model is shown a few examples (15) of a new class not seen during train-train.
-Labels are also provided and the model is asked to quickly learn this new class without forgetting (for 600 the learning sequence is 9000 gradient updates long)
-- test-test: after learning from the few-shots the model performance is evaluated on the holdout examples.
+  1. Pre-train: the model is pre-trained.
+This can consist of:
+      - (Meta-)ASB: repeated episodes of sequential learning, followed by batch learning.
+      - Standard Mini-Batch i.i.d.
+Training
+  2. Evaluation (Deployment/Transfer): The model is transferred to a new set of classes which do not exist in the training set.
+     At this stage, we also have multiple options:
+      - Continual Transfer: The model is trained on the new classes one-image-at-a-time.
+Classes are ordered sequentially and no example is seen twice.
+      - Standard Transfer: The model is transferred to the new classes using standard fine-tuning on batches of data.

-The code for these phases can be found inside [this](anml.py) file, and can be launched via [train_anml.py](train_anml.py).
+The code for these phases can be found inside [anml.py](anml.py) or [iid.py](iid.py).
+Refer to the sections below for how to run.

 # Prerequisites